abbreviatedman/talk-asking-for-help/readme.md

 I tried Googling the error message, but the only search results I got were for `console.log`, not the `console` function.

 Has anyone else seen this before?

+---

+# And that's how you ask for help

+You're going to need it!

+(...because everyone needs it.)